All course participants may receive a downloadable digital badge (shown below) that can be added to email signatures, LinkedIn profiles, and more.

 - NIH Funding: Navigating the R01 & K Grant Submission Process

 - Non-NIH Government Agency Funding: Grant Submission Process

 - Industry Funding: Application Process & Establishing Industry Relationships

 - Funding Your Research: How to Obtain Foundation & Philanthropic Funding

 This is a self-paced course.
 If you elect to follow the suggested pacing, we anticipate the online course work/assignments to require an average of two hours per week.

-- Researchers seeking to learn more about applying for federal funding other than from the NIH (e.g., National Science Foundation, Department of Defense) and how to manage and write successful grant applications.
+- Clinical professionals seeking to learn more about applying for federal funding other than from the NIH (e.g., National Science Foundation, Department of Defense) and how to manage and write successful grant applications.